cabforum/smime/SBR.md

 The CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:

 1. The Subscriber requests in writing that the CA revoke the Certificate;
-2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
+2. The Subscriber notifies the CA that the original Certificate Request was not authorized and does not retroactively grant authorization;
 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise;
 4. The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see <https://wiki.debian.org/SSLkeys>);
 5. The CA obtains evidence that the validation of domain authorization or mailbox control for any email address in the Certificate should not be relied upon.